lalvarezt/uv-script-manager/README.md

 **Options:**

 - `--script TEXT`: Script names to install (can be repeated)
+- `--alias TEXT`: Custom name for the installed script (only for single script installations)
 - `--with TEXT`: Dependencies (`requirements.txt` path or comma-separated list, appends to existing dependencies)
 - `--force`: Force overwrite without confirmation
 - `--no-symlink`: Skip creating symlinks